NBISweden/workshop-in-the-cloud/README.md

 							[--master-flavor <ssc.small>] [--master-disk-size <0>]
 							[--student-flavor <ssc.small>]
 							[--student-disk-size <10>] [--shared-dir <shared-dir>]
     required arguments:
+     --users USERS
-	  --users USERS         Either The number of users to generate credentials for or a file with usernames, one per line.
+							Either The number of users to generate credentials for or a file with usernames, one per line.

+     --course-name NAME
-    --course-name NAME    Name of the course.
-For example: "--course-name biostatistics'
+							Name of the course.
+For example: "--course-name biostatistics"

 	optional arguments:
 	  -h, --help            show this help message and exit